miladfarca/Playground/README.md

 - Overwrite the kernel itself (this will probably cause a triple fault and reboot your machine).

 You can also define your own functions or commands, re-build the project and run your code independent of an operating system.
+Note that there is no `libc` available, all there is is your own code.
+A set of helper functions is available under `src/utils/utils.c`.

 ## Features
 Playground provides to following basic features: